openeuler-mirror/stratovirt/docs/config_guidebook.md

 * id: unique net device id.
 * iothread: indicate which iothread will be used, if not specified the main thread will be used.
 It has no effect when vhost is set.
+* rx-iothread: set the receiving task in this iothread, if not specified the former parameter iothread will be used.
+* tx-iothread: set the sending task in this iothread, if not specified the former parameter iothread will be used.
 * netdev: netdev of net device.
 * vhost: whether to run as a vhost-net device.
 * vhostfd: the file descriptor of opened tap device.